-When it comes to my state of Victoria, there aren't exactly copious prominent points of interest that the rest of the world identifies with; unlike our nemesis Sydney.
-Aside from the city of Melbourne there is one other icon; one of unprocessed pulchritude, the Great Ocean Road.
+When it comes to my state of Victoria, there aren’t exactly copious prominent points of interest that the rest of the world identifies with; unlike our nemesis Sydney.
+Aside from the city of Melbourne there is one other icon; one of unprocessed pulchritude, The Great Ocean Road.
 A purely memorable scenic route which stretches for over 240 kilometres.
-It is an expansive road that covers a wide berth of the western coast of Victoria, promising impeccably incomparable panoramic views of the bay while at times also nestling you comfortably through rainforest and fern tree resplendency.
+The Great Ocean Road is expansive and covers a wide berth of the western coast of Victoria, promising impeccably incomparable panoramic views of the bay while at times also nestling you comfortably through rainforest and fern tree resplendency.

-While our journey began at Torquay, right on the onset of the road, due to time constraints it abruptly ended at the illustrious Twelve Apostles; a site regarded by many and in my opinion one that should be a natural wonder of the world.
+While our journey began at Torquay, right on the onset of The Great Ocean Road, due to time constraints it abruptly ended at the illustrious Twelve Apostles.
+A site regarded by many and in my opinion one that should be a natural wonder of the world.
 The Twelve Apostles sit at around the half way mark of the route which concludes at Warrnambool, a town famous for its shipwrecks.

-Aside from making extensive pauses to marvel at the breathtaking coastline, we managed to make a few minor stops before reaching our final destination.
+Aside from making extensive pauses to marvel at the breathtaking coastline, we managed to make a few minor stops before reaching the Twelve Apostles.
 The first being the Split Point Lighthouse at Aireys Inlet.
-An icon in its own right and one nostalgic to any kid who grew up in the nineties as it served as a prominent feature on the hit Australian TV show, Round The Twist.
+An icon in its own right and one nostalgic to any kid who grew up in Australia during the nineties, as it served as a prominent feature on the hit Australian TV show, Round The Twist.
 Today, it is very much a functioning lighthouse with tours available for exploring its confines.
-There's also a quaint and short trail which leads you out to an observation deck, giving you expansive and unobstructed views of the surf below.
-Parking here may be problematic at times, as it was for us during the school holiday season.
+There’s also a quaint and short trail which leads you out to an observation deck, giving you expansive and unobstructed views of the surf below.
+Parking here may be problematic at times, as it was for us during the festive and school holiday season.